lucaswiman/lucaswiman.github.io/_posts/2020-09-23-how-to-retrieve-a-file-in-git-by-its-object-hash.md

 </div>

 How are these files stored internally in Git?
 The files are content-addressable by the object hash.
-We can copute the object hash using the [`git-hash-object` command](https://git-scm.com/docs/git-hash-object):
+We can compute the object hash using the [`git-hash-object` command](https://git-scm.com/docs/git-hash-object):
 <div class="codecell" markdown="1">
 <div class="input_area" markdown="1">